Integrated Healthcare Psychology Internship

 Wheeler has grown and expanded significantly since its founding 50 years ago to respond to the changing and diverse needs of the communities it serves.
 Wheeler provides direct services for over 30,000 children, adults and families each year through over 100 programs including its outpatient and intensive outpatient behavioral health services; primary care; community and juvenile justice programs; intensive home-based services; substance abuse care facilitation; mobile crisis and crisis stabilization programs; care coordination and case management services; special education; child welfare and foster care; congregate care programs for youth; early childhood services; and prevention, wellness and recovery services.
 Wheeler serves individuals of all ages, from all socio-economic and cultural backgrounds, and from all regions within the state.
 Throughout its service continuum, Wheeler is recognized as a leader in the implementation of evidence-based interventions and of offering a comprehensive array of treatment options to address diverse needs.

 Known throughout its history for its expertise in behavioral health, a few years ago Wheeler expanded its strategic focus to whole-person health, recognizing the need to enhance health equity for the low-income, severe and persistently mentally ill, and other vulnerable populations.
 It was recognized that the agency’s extensive expertise in behavioral health, recovery services and care coordination would be an asset to developing a health center that would be sensitive to the complexity of factors that interact to promote health and wellbeing.
-Wheeler achieved federally qualified health center (FQHC) designation for its Bristol Health & Wellness Center in 2015 and expanded its scope to add service sites in Hartford and New Britain in 2016, and four school-based behavioral health centers in Bristol in 2017.Wheeler’s integrated and whole-person approach to care ensures that clients who enter Wheeler’s service system at any point (mental health, substance abuse, community justice, primary care, dental) are connected to services that address their whole health needs including primary care, behavioral health, oral health, pharmacy, recovery support, basic needs, entitlement eligibility, and alternative and complementary medicine.
+Wheeler achieved federally qualified health center (FQHC) designation for its Bristol Health & Wellness Center in 2015 and expanded its scope to add service sites in Hartford and New Britain in 2016, Waterbury in 2019, and school-based behavioral health centers in Bristol in 2017.Wheeler’s integrated and whole-person approach to care ensures that clients who enter Wheeler’s service system at any point (mental health, substance abuse, community justice, primary care, dental) are connected to services that address their whole health needs including primary care, behavioral health, oral health, pharmacy, recovery support, basic needs, entitlement eligibility, and alternative and complementary medicine.
 Wheeler health centers provide an integrated, comprehensive continuum of patient-centered primary care, behavioral health, and community resources, supported by multidisciplinary health teams, to reduce disparities in care, enhance health equity and achieve the triple aim of health reform: improve health, reduce costs, and increase quality.
 Services are available in English and Spanish and clients with Medicaid, Medicare or commercial health insurance as well as those who are uninsured are all welcome.

 Wheeler is licensed or approved by the Connecticut Departments of Children and Families, Education, Public Health, and Mental Health and Addiction Services.
 Wheeler has attained the Joint Commission's Gold Seal of Approval® for four distinct Accreditations and/or Certifications, including Behavioral Health Accreditation, Behavioral Health Home Certification, Ambulatory Health Care Accreditation, and Primary Care Medical Home Certification.
 Wheeler is also certified as a Person-Centered Medical Home by the Department of Social Services.
 Wheeler has been selected as a Hartford Courant Top Workforce for six consecutive years (2013–2018).
 This award is based on feedback from employee surveys.